Die Casting Process: Definition, Components, Types, Working Principle, Advantages, Disadvantages, and Applications [PDF]

-So let me discuss the overview of Die Casting.
+So let me discuss the overview of Die Casting manufacturing process.

 Die Casting Process is a metal casting process that is characterized by forcing the molten metal into a mold cavity under the application of high pressure or under gravity.
 Because of the metal mold, the same mold can be used for producing the infinite number of castings, hence the process is also called a Permanent Mold Casting Process.

-Example of Die casting process includes Die Steel or Tool Steel.
+Example for the process of Die casting process includes Die Steel or Tool Steel.

 The mold is made by using metal which has been machined into a shape similar to an injection molding process.

 The properties exhibited after die casting process is as follows.

 On the metal molds, the excellent surface finish can be produced.
 Therefore, the surface finish produced in the casting is excellent.

 Here, no machining is required in the casting process and close dimensional tolerances can be produced directly.